RavenProject/ravenproject.github.io/_pages/assets.md

   <h3 id="what_is_an_asset">What is an asset?</h3>

   <p>A Ravencoin asset (also less commonly referred to as a token) is an on-chain way of creating, storing, and transfering
  custom end-user generated information.
 Assets come with a unique, user-chosen name which can allow for assets to be verified by name only and metadata (which we will look into later).
-Ravencoin users have created assets to make their own 'coin', sell digital art, and even incorporated it as an in-video game currency.</p>
+Ravencoin users have created assets to make their own 'coin', sell digital art, real estate, gem stones, security tokens, wine futures, and even incorporated it as an in-video game currency.</p>

   <br>
   <h3 id ="where_can_i_trade_assets">Where can I trade assets?</h3>
   <p><a href="https://raventrader.net/">Raven Trader</a> is a on-chain peer to peer market which utilises <a href="https://github.com/RavenProject/rips/blob/master/rip-0015.mediawiki">RIP-15</a> for users to post half-signed atomic swaps.
-There are also asset markets such as <a href="https://www.rvnft.art/">RVNTF</a> and <a href="https://rvnbay.com/">RVNBay</a>.</p>
+There are also asset markets such as <a href="https://www.rvnft.art/">RVNTF</a> and <a href="https://rvnbay.com/">RVNBay</a>.
+In addition, one can pay for a listing at <a href="https://cryptosx.io/">Cryptosx</a> for security tokens or <a href="https://www.okex.com"> OKEX</a> for regular tokens.</p>
   <br>

   <h3 id="privacy">Privacy and Access</h3>